mincongzhang/CodeX_public/README.md

 #####1.Physical agility (Initial Room, Zombie Room)

-Familiarise with environment and resolve immediate issues at hand.
-Find methods of defense and defend each other from oncoming zombie stacks.
+Players must fend off waves of bloodthirsty zombies by finding the hidden tools and either plow through the monstrosities or run past them to complete the stage.

 <img src="https://github.com/mincongzhang/CodeX_public/raw/master/1.jpg" alt="1" title="1" height="400"/>
 <img src="https://github.com/mincongzhang/CodeX_public/raw/master/2.jpg" alt="2" title="2" height="400"/>

 #####2.Mind game (Maze Room)

-Players must negotiate across a futuristic maze room with intricate arrangement.
-Clues must be found for gaining key entry.
+Players must venture through a maze room with intricate arrangement.
+Clues are scattered around the maze and must be found in order to gain access to the next room.
 Both players must think beyond conventional ideas.

 <img src="https://github.com/mincongzhang/CodeX_public/raw/master/3.jpg" alt="3" title="3" height="400"/>

 #####3.Cooperation (Laser and Gas Room)

-Deliberate intentions to separate players lead them into pre assigned environments: laser and gas rooms.
+Deliberate intentions to separate players lead them into pre-assigned environments: laser and gas rooms.
 Players must watch one another suffer as they negotiate through their respective challenge.
-The player must successfully avoid all strategically placed and motional lasers in order to allow player two to commence.
-The final section requires both players to cooperate and find missing codes for the other to enter within the time limit before poisoned by gas.
+The player must successfully avoid all strategically placed motional lasers in order to allow player 2 to proceed.
+The final section requires both players to cooperate and find missing codes for the other to enter within the time limit before being exposed to poisonous gas.

 <img src="https://github.com/mincongzhang/CodeX_public/raw/master/4.jpg" alt="4" title="4" height="400"/>

 #####4.Emotion (Final Escape)

-The final stage tests the players mind.
-To judge their willingness to sacrifice for one another as Eris announce only one can survive.
-The complexions come when more failed test subjects are released (zombies) and the decision of life and death is to be made instinctively.
-The conclusion of this epic game sees a final twist in the storyline.
+The final stage tests each player’s mental strength and determination to judge their willingness to sacrifice for one another as Eris announces that only one can survive.
+The final struggle is intensified when a wave of zombies is released, and the decision of life and death is to be made instinctively.
+The conclusion of this game of trials sees a final twist in the storyline.
 Who will be the one to survive?

 <img src="https://github.com/mincongzhang/CodeX_public/raw/master/5.jpg" alt="5" title="5" height="400"/>